Philip Bailey (album)

-Philip Bailey is the seventh studio album by American R&B and soul singer Philip Bailey, issued in 1994 by Zoo Entertainment.
+Philip Bailey is the seventh studio album by American R&B and soul singer Philip Bailey, issued in March 1994 by Zoo Entertainment.

 Overview

-Artists such as Brian McKnight, Chuckii Booker, PM Dawn and Nadirah Ali guest on the album.
+Artists such as Brian McKnight, Chuckii Booker, PM Dawn and Robert Brookings and Wayman Tisdale appeared on the album.

+Singles

-The single, "Here with Me", peaked at No. 33 on the Billboard Adult R&B Airplay chart.
+A tune titled, "Here with Me", peaked at No. 33 on the Billboard Adult R&B Airplay chart.

 Critical reception

-David Montero of the Orange County Register said "Bailey has crafted an album that will appeal to his old fans from his days with Maurice White and company, and he may attract some new ones with songs that stand above much of what is played on urban contemporary radio.
+Carol Cooper of Newsday praised the album saying, "Philip Bailey marks the return to form of one of the most distinctive voices in R & B. Thanks to a shrewd selection of producer/songwriters, Bailey sounds neither freeze-dried in '70s atavisms or like some aging "new jack" wannabe.
+Dawn, Robert Brookins and Brian McKnight each creates a divergent yet appropriate context for Bailey's powerful upper range.
+And Chuckii Booker's stylistic debt to the Minneapolis sound serves notice of how much Prince once borrowed from the Emotions and Earth, Wind & Fire."
+David Montero of the Orange County Register said, "Bailey has crafted an album that will appeal to his old fans from his days with Maurice White and company, and he may attract some new ones with songs that stand above much of what is played on urban contemporary radio.
 The cover is misleading because he looks like a young, up-and-coming hip-hop homeboy a la the members of Another Bad Creation.
 But Bailey has some solid tracks that are catchy and well-produced."
-Montero added "In a sense this is a theme album, as every track deals with romance _ hardly a new topic in pop.
+Montero added "In a sense this is a theme album, as every track deals with romance — hardly a new topic in pop.
 But Bailey manages to avoid the cliches and has made an album that is as enjoyable to listen to as some of his early stuff from his Earth, Wind and Fire days."
-Lynn Dean Ford of the Indianapolis Star gave a three out of four stars rating noting "He's back again with a self-titled album that may not spawn as big a hit as his 1984 Easy Lover duet with Phil Collins, but it's good nonetheless.
+Lynn Dean Ford of the Indianapolis Star in a 3/4 stars review, noted, "He's back again with a self-titled album that may not spawn as big a hit as his 1984 'Easy Lover' duet with Phil Collins, but it's good nonetheless.
 You'll find some very engaging pop-soul here, much of it produced by singer-songwriters Chuckii Booker and Brian McKnight.
-Bailey's falsetto doesn't soar as it once did on EW&F standards like Reasons and ' Write a Song For You, but his vocals seem more expressive when he isn't pushing to reach those stratospheric notes.
-And he can still weave some soul into a song, particularly on Love Me Tonight and Just Like Summer.
+Bailey's falsetto doesn't soar as it once did on EW&F standards like 'Reasons' and 'Write a Song For You,' but his vocals seem more expressive when he isn't pushing to reach those stratospheric notes.
+And he can still weave some soul into a song, particularly on 'Love Me Tonight' and 'Just Like Summer.'"